Introduction to 2D Animation (CA201)Credits:3

-Students learn the mechanics of sequential storytelling, and apply them to storyboards, character development and design, short animated sequences and motion graphics.
-Students use traditional and digital media to create their images and learn digital editing techniques and processes
+Students learn the mechanics of sequential storytelling and apply them to storyboards, character development, design, short animated sequences, and motion graphics.
+Students use traditional and digital media to create their images and learn digital editing techniques and processes.

 This course explores technical processes, visual aesthetics and design strategies in letterpress printing through individual printing/publishing projects, as well as a final collaborative project.
 Students acquire a working knowledge of letterpress operation and design as a historic perspective of printing and to supplement to their knowledge of offset and digital printing technology.